Skip to content

 Antonio, Juan, and Ignacio

-Antonio, Juan, and Ignacio are active and fun-loving children with charisma and hearts full of hopes.
+Antonio, Juan, and Ignacio are active and fun-loving children with charisma and hearts full of hope.
 Their sibling bond is strong, and they consider each other teammates.
 They look forward to being with each other and having a family who will support their dreams and passions.
 All three love sports, riding their bicycles, and listening to Tejano music.
 Antonio and Juan are the oldest and are protective of each other and their younger brother, Ignacio.
 Juan and Ignacio are quite outgoing—Juan likes to make jokes and Ignacio loves to chat with others.
 More reserved Antonio takes a little time to open up.
-These brothers are uniquely talented and are looking forward to sharing their love with their forever family.
+These brothers are uniquely talented and are looking forward to sharing their love with their forever family

 What makes it great?